 This next section of Check-up covers total volumes of information assets, volumes of RNA information assets, and planned transfers of RNA information assets to the National Archives.
-No questions in this part will impact on individual agency maturity scores.

 L. Information assets and RNA volumes

 Please answer the following questions about the volume of information assets held by your agency.